 Kiki’s Krib has bright sunny windows with views of the majestic oak trees.
 This space is equipped with a small bed, steps to get on and off the bed, and a low cat tree making it an ideal space for our senior feline.

 Kitten Kottage boasts views overlooking the pond and a Martin bird house.
 It is equipped with a futon for long cat naps, scratch poles, tunnels, and lots of toys for our young Rescue-Pet felines.

 Catty Shack is a ground level space with large windows that overlook the patio and garden boxes.
 Birds searching for worms and scratching for seed is the main entertainment.
 The Catty Shack is equipped with a small bed, window seat, and lots of open space to play.
+On a typical day several kitties can be found watching nature shows.
 Several cats enjoy this area as their living quarters.
 This space also has a sink and storage for cat supplies.